osmandapp/web/main/docs/user/plugins/index.md

 ### [Accessibility](./accessibility.md)

 Accessibility plugin makes the device's accessibility features directly available in OsmAnd.
+For Android only.

 ### [External sensors](./external-sensors.md)

 Connect external sensors to display data on OsmAndand screen and to store needed information in track recordings.
+For Android only.

 ### [Weather](./weather.md)

-24h hourly forecast 7 days ahead on the map.
+Shows the hourly forecast for the current day and for 7 days ahead.

 ### [OsmAnd development](./development.md)

 OsmAnd development plugin is only necessary for developers and experienced users.
 It allows you to simulate navigation routes, check screen rendering performance, etc.

 ### [OsmAnd Tracker](./osmand-tracker.md)

 OsmAnd Tracker helps you see where your contacts are on the map in OsmAnd.
+For Android only.